joyceeexinyiwang/joyceeexinyiwang.github.io/resume.md

 **Involvements**

-`Sep 2018-present` *Interdisciplinary Community Initiative* founder New initiative dedicated to the forming of interdisciplinary student community and mentorship network.
+`Sep 2018-present` *Interdisciplinary Community Initiative*, founder
+New initiative dedicated to the forming of interdisciplinary student community and mentorship network.
 Organizing hackathons and creating video series with interdisciplinary faculty members

-`Sep 2017-present` *CMU Listens* co-director
+`Sep 2017-present` *CMU Listens*, co-director
-New student initiative dedicated to spreading awareness and competency around the importance of active listening, towards the vision of a more inclusive and supportive campus community
+New student initiative dedicated to spreading awareness and competency around active listening, towards the vision of a more inclusive and supportive campus community

 `Jan 2017-present` *IMPAQT*
 Visited Carnegie Mellon University's Qatar campus to attend workshops and programs that facilitate student cultural exchange